-What to take on the Camino de Santiago is the main question for those who have decided to embark on this hectic and spiritual adventure.
+What to take on the Camino de Santiago is the main question for those who have decided to embark on this exciting and spiritual adventure.
 Are you one of them?
-This experience is an incredible opportunity to test your mind and body, a feat that is worthy of Hoko.
+This experience is an incredible opportunity to test your body and mind, a feat worthy of Hoko.

 Why do the Camino de Santiago?